astropy/astropy-APEs/APE21.rst

 * New deprecations should not be introduced in bugfix releases - this will ensure that deprecations will therefore be emitted for at least 6 months before a major release.
 * If developers wish to make an API change at a point in time where the next release is a major release, they should introduce the deprecation in the major release and carry out the change in the following major release.
+* The following will not be considered to be part of the API and can therefore be changed in bugfix and minor releases:

+    * Changes to warning messages
+    * Changes to exception messages
+    * Changes to the ``__repr__`` or ``__repr_*__`` of objects

+  However, exception and warning *types* will be considered to be part of the API.

 As with all guidelines, there are exceptions where we can deviate from these guidelines: